BTS-OSAV/FGDC-Geospatial-Transportation-Subcommittee/Working Groups/Intercity Bus/2018/MOU_ICBA_Final_v6.md

 d) terminate in its entirety upon the termination of this MOU.

 BTS further agrees that it shall:
-update a submitter’s data after receiving a written update request (emails are preferred).
+e) update a submitter’s data after receiving a written update request (emails are preferred).
-updates will only take place if more than 10% of the records have been changed.
+-1- updates will only take place if more than 10% of the records have been changed.
-the update request is more than 45 days before the next scheduled collection date.
+-2- the update request is more than 45 days before the next scheduled collection date.
-please send update requests to: NICBA@dot.com.
+-3- please send update requests to: NICBA@dot.com.
 f) not use the data for any commercial purpose;
-g) include on its National Intercity Bus Atlas webpage and its National Transportation Atlas Database website the following notices: the data is not intended for trip planning, scheduling, navigation, or any real-time or near real-time use by passengers, transportation operators, service providers, or transportation planners;
+g) include on its National Intercity Bus Atlas webpage and its National Transportation Atlas Database website the following notices:
+-1- the data is not intended for trip planning, scheduling, navigation, or any real-time or near real-time use by passengers, transportation operators, service providers, or transportation planners;
-using the data for research, analysis, and planning is permitted; and
+-2- using the data for research, analysis, and planning is permitted; and
-all other reuses of the data are prohibited.
+-3- all other reuses of the data are prohibited.

 **LIABILITY**
 BTS expressly disclaims all liability for the unauthorized use of or misuse of any data collected as a part of this effort by third parties.
 Further, BTS does not guarantee the real-time or near real-time accuracy or quality of the data as route service information, bus stop location information and other data collected may change over time.